 In our dreams, we race cars, create hand-drawn tarot cards and write gorgeous lyrical novels with Maggie Stiefvater.
 So when we caught up with the author before THE RAVEN KING release, we were thrilled to discover she’s as intriguing and wild as her books…

 You only think this is an easy question.
 The very first handwritten rough draft of The Raven Boys (still stashed dustily in my office) dates from over a decade ago, when I was a bagpipe-playing teen in the wilds of Virginia.
-That early version was chaos, but I suppose it was interested in the same things that the final version is: the desire for a heroic mentor, the challenges of friendship, a fascination with driving stupid-fast cars, and a creeping suspicion that something old and magical is hidden in the humid valleys of western Virginia.
+That early version was chaos, but I suppose it was interested in the same things that the final version is: the desire for a heroic mentor, the challenges of friendship, a fascination with driving with career in transportation stupid-fast cars, and a creeping suspicion that something old and magical is hidden in the humid valleys of western Virginia.

 The truth is that there are strange and magical things lurking in the mountains of my home state.
 Some of them are just kids shouting “yee haw!” from the back of pick-up trucks, but some of them don’t have names.
 You should visit.
 You’ll see.